 Some of them took part in the attack on Pearl Harbor and Midway Island operation.

 Listed below are a selection from the most popular wrecks of Truk Lagoon.

 The Blue Lagoon Dive Shop is Native Owned and Operated.

 Established in 1973 by Kimiou Aisek.

-The Blue Lagoon Dive Shop was Truk Lagoon's First Dive Operation.
+The Blue Lagoon Dive Shop Was Truk Lagoon's First and Only Dive Operation.

 SAN FRANCISCO MARU The San Francisco Maru was built in 1919.
 When World War II began she was taken out of semi-retirement by the Japanese Navy and pressed into service carrying military cargo.

 One of the San Francisco's most striking features are the three Japanese Type-95 light tanks that still remain on her deck.
 The Type-95 tank was manned by a crew of three.
 It possessed 1/2 inch armor.
 It weighed 7.5 tons and carried one 37 MM main gun and 2-7MM machine guns.
 It was powered by a six cylinder air cooled diesel engine which could propel the tank up to 30 mph.